 Soft Skill #1: Communication

-The ability to communicate effectively, both orally and in writing, is one of the most important soft skills for a manager in tech-based fields, according to O*NET.
-Strong communication skill isn’t just being able to speak in front of a group without stammering, but also finding ways to diplomatically convey your message.
+The ability to communicate effectively, both orally and in writing, is a universally desirable skill.
+Strong communication isn’t just the ability to speak in front of a group without stammering, but it’s also finding ways to diplomatically convey your message.
 Programmers can be in a tough spot with this because it isn’t always easy explaining a highly-technical subject to an unfamiliar audience.

 As you progress in your career, you’ll spend even more time interacting with people who may not be as technically proficient, so it’s incredibly important to master the art of simplified communication.
 The KISS method (Keep It Simple, Stupid!) will treat you well—don’t get caught up in technical details when a simple summary will do.

 Soft Skill #2: Problem solving

 This is a skill that goes hand-in-hand with programming.
 Generally speaking, a programmer’s job is to solve problems by creating (and modifying) software tools.
 This goes for both big-picture problem solving (how can we do this process more efficiently) and for the details of how to make it actually happen.

 As you progress into leadership programming positions, your problem-solving skills will also be needed for team management issues, such as covering absences, budget planning and allocating resources to meet deadlines.